-Phil DeVeau is a Licensed Clinical Social Worker and a founding member and developer of the Island Institute for Trauma Recovery, LLC in Saco, ME.
+Phil DeVeau is a Licensed Clinical Social Worker and a founding member and developer of the Island Institute for Trauma Recovery, LLC in Biddeford, ME.

-Phil specializes in the treatment of individuals who have experienced single incident and complex trauma, utilizing a variety of treatment modalities, including EMDR, Attachment theory and Affect Regulation based models.
+Phil specializes in the treatment of individuals who have experienced single incident and complex trauma, utilizing a variety of treatment modalities, including but not limited to EMDR, Attachment theory (Interpersonal Neurobiology) and Polyvagal Theory.

 Phil also specializes in the treatment and assessment of individuals with problematic sexual behaviors, while also providing treatment and psychoeducation to the survivors of sexual abuse and affected others (friends, family and community members).
 Phil and his colleagues at Island Institute for Trauma Recovery, LLC continue to perform and develop individual and group treatment settings including the SAFE-R program, a psychoeducational/support group for non-offending caregivers and individuals impacted by Intrafamilial sexual abuse.

 Phil has been in the social work field since 1995, beginning his career working with individuals with chronic and persistent mental health needs.
 Phil then worked for the State of Maine’s Bureau of Child and Family Services with a focus on working with adolescents and their family’s who were involved with Child Protective Services and the Juvenile Corrections System.
 This included participation in the inter-disciplinary development of the Cumberald County Juvenile Drug Court, as well as serving as the Bureau’s liason with the Violence Intervention Program.